The Importance of Proper Adrenal Function and Balanced Cortisol

 Required for the proper metabolism of protein, fats, and carbohydrates

-Adrenal fatigue, also called adrenal exhaustion is a condition where the adrenal glands are not able to produce enough cortisol, and in some cases aldosterone.
+Adrenal fatigue, also called adrenal exhaustion, is a condition where the adrenal glands are no longer able to produce enough cortisol to sustain health.

 The Effects of Low Cortisol

 Fatigue, especially in the morning